)

 Use moth repellents or cedar blocks to protect synthetic garments from moth damage if storing for an extended period.

-Care guides|March 2025
+Care guides|June 2025

 Jersey is a knitted fabric commonly used to make T-shirts, loungewear, and more.
 Properly caring for your jersey garments will help maintain their softness and stretch.

-Care guides|March 2025
+Care guides|June 2025

 Synthetic fibres such as polyester, polyamide, acrylic, and elastane have many useful properties that can be enjoyed in a variety of garments, including activewear and swimwear.
 They’re usually comfortable, quick-drying, and keep their shape well.
 However, they also shed tiny plastic particles that can enter the sea and cause harm to our ecosystems.
 Here’s how to care for synthetic garments.

-Care guides|March 2025
+Care guides|June 2025

 Silk is composed of incredibly fine natural protein fibres produced by silkworms.
 It is surprisingly strong, smooth, breathable, and transports moisture.
 Handle silk garments with care to maintain their smooth and lustrous texture.

-Notes|March 2025
+Suppliers|June 2025

-Interviews|March 2025
+Food|June 2025

-Food|March 2025
+Notes|June 2025